shrieyaasj/cse15l-lab-reports/lab5.md

 ~~~

 PART 2 <br>
 I thought designing our own autograder was super interesting since I now have a base-level understanding of what happens when I submit assignments.
 Especially when it came to using bash scripts to navigate through the directory and outputs to then print error/success messages.
+It took my knowledge of writing junit tests to another level.
+I found all the ways to traverse through files ery interesting using the bash scripts.